aphanotus/bread/marbled.rye.tangzhong.milk.bread.md

 Follow these steps in parallel for the dark and light doughs.
 Start the dark dough first, since it should need a little more time to rise.

 - [ ] Start the yeast in a small amount of the warm milk, and let sit for about 10 minutes.
-- [ ] In a stand mixer bowl, add the dry ingredients.
+- [ ] In a large bowl, add the dry ingredients, then the wet ingredients.
-- [ ] Add in the milk, yeast mixture, tangzhong, egg and molasses (for the dark dough).
-- [ ] Mix on low speed, scraping the sides occasionally.
+- [ ] Mix until the dough comes together.
-- [ ] When the dough starts coming together, increase the speed to medium-low.
-Gradually add butter until incorporated and nothing sticks to the sides.
-About 5-7 minutes.
-- [ ] Dump the dough onto a work surface and roll into a tight ball.
+- [ ] Turn out the dough onto a work surface.
+Knead until the dough is even.
-- [ ] Place dough into a lightly greased bowl and cover.
+- [ ] Transfer the dough into a lightly greased bowl and cover.
-- [ ] Rise for 1-2 hours, or doubled in size.
+- [ ] Rise for 1-2 hours, or until both doughs are doubled in size.
-- [ ] Punch the dough down and dump onto a lightly floured work surface.
+- [ ] Punch the dough down and turn out  onto a lightly floured work surface.
 - [ ] Gently roll the dough out to 10 mm (3/8 inch).
 Form a rectangle with the short edge being 8 inches (20 cm).
 Do this for both doughs.
 - [ ] Lay the dark dough on top of the light and gently roll it up.
 - [ ] Transfer to a greased loaf pan (8.5 x 4.5 inches).